• Menu

 • How long should you marinate a steak?
 The key is successful marinating is to avoid leaving your meat soaking in a marinade for too long.
 One hour is long enough to infuse the surface of the steak with the flavours of the ingredients you're using but not so long that the acid begins to "cook" the proteins as it does when you mix lime juice with raw seafood for ceviche.

-• Don't reuse the marinade - it should be discarded after use.
+• Don't reuse the marinade.
+It should be discarded after use.

 • Use a meat thermometer if you are unsure on cooking times.